Genrep-Software/style-guides/c++/cppguide.md

 where pass-by-reference is conventional or mandatory.
 It may also encourage excessive copying, which can cause performance problems.

-Every class\'s public interface must make clear which copy and move operations the class supports.
+Every class's public interface must make clear which copy and move operations the class supports.
 This should usually take the form of explicitly declaring and/or deleting the appropriate operations in the `public` section of the declaration.